TheDarkLynx786/website-code/murtazahaque/content/bpbx-jmbx-tracks/FourHorsemen/index.md

     trackdwnld: Pestilence.json
     image: Pestilence.jpg
 -   title: Famine
-    description: "This probably might be my favorite track in this series.
-This was where I utilized the pan effects and layering of different instruments to create a louder, richer guitar sound without any of the distortion that comes with the lower octaves.
+    description: "This track had some things change in it compared to the previous ones.
+I utilized pan effects and layering of different instruments to create a louder, richer guitar sound without any of the distortion that comes with the lower octaves.
 Then, I simply took advantage of the pan effects to create really cool effects and fun musical melodies within the track, especially the section where the \"peak\" of the piece is achieved (measure 29 to be exact).
 The breakdown also has a fun little section before entering into shred.
 Overall, the piece is just a whole lot of fun and I really enjoyed trying to perfect this style.
 I got one of the sections from a track by MASTER BOOT RECORD called \"DBLSPACE.EXE.\" I just shifted that section in a different key signature and made it match the tempo of the track, which is a bit faster."
     musictrack: Famine.mp3
     trackdwnld: Famine.json
     image: Famine.jpg
+-   title: Death
+    description: "Applying the principles from Famine, this track has the same effects, except this time the backing drone sound that Famine had is replaced by the sound of a church bell, or as the preset lists, a \"tubular bell.\" This portrays that sound of \"Death.\" I even decided that this piece should feature some sort of calm middle section, which I thought to be quite fitting for this piece.
+Some inspiration for this piece comes from \"Questions\" by British thrash metal band Xentrix, as I got the idea of using the ending section from that song."
+    musictrack: Death.mp3
+    trackdwnld: Death.json
+    image: Death.jpg
 ---

 "Four Horsemen" is the album I created where I wanted to play around with creating metal tracks on JummBox.
 Due to its very MIDI nature, JummBox only has one guitar feature for a distinctly "metal" sound.
 I wanted to try and play around with the tools in JummBox and transform this guitar sound into something more than just its preset.